Dead in Devon

 A Devon Nights Death

 In the Dartmoor town of Ashburton, reluctant antique shop owner and accidental amateur sleuth, Juno Browne, has cash-flow problems.
 So, when the mild and gentlemanly bookbinder, Frank Tinkler, rents a room above the shop, he seems like the answer to a prayer.
+At home, Juno accidentally disturbs intruders and shortly afterwards, one of them falls to his death from a viaduct.

 Payment & Security